xiashtra/cactbot/docs/PatchUpdateChecklist.md

 the only other method to determine if a job effect has been replaced with a new status ID is if the jobs module stops properly tracking the buff, or if someone notices in game data.

-Tf a job status effect has been reassigned a new statuus ID in game, make sure to update `knownMapping` in `gen_effect_id` with the new ID, and re-run the script.
+If a job status effect has been reassigned a new status ID in game, make sure to re-run the script.

 #### hunt data